Keep It Hid

 Keep It Hid is the debut solo album by the American blues-rock musician Dan Auerbach of the Black Keys, released on February 10, 2009, through Nonesuch Records.
 The second track, "I Want Some More", was featured in season 2, episode 2 of Peaky Blinders.
-"Heartbroken, in Disrepair" was featured on the 2011 video game Need for Speed: The Run.
+"Heartbroken, in Disrepair" was featured in the 2011 video game Need for Speed: The Run and in "Bad Optics", an episode of the HBO Max series Lanterns.
 The final track, "Goin' Home", was included in the soundtrack of the 2009 film Up in the Air.